-UV Coating Services for Offset or Digital prints
+UV Coating Services

 For more than 40 years, Classic Laminations has grown our business by offering print finishing solutions that help you grow your business.
 Partnering with Classic Laminations allows you to have all our services and equipment available when you need them.
 You don’t have to invest in UV coating equipment and supplies so you can invest your dollars in other areas that will better serve your business.
 Our UV coating services builds on our mission of continuing as Northeast Ohio’s most comprehensive print finishing company.